How To Hibernate Your Ants - Hibernation Tutorial

 I really hope you liked this guide, and I also hope you learned something new!

-If you like this type of ant keeping guide and also love to build things on your own, I would strongly suggest you check out this other one!
-In this one, I explain how to make a D.I.Y.
+If you like this type of ant-keeping guide and also love to build things on your own, I would strongly suggest you check out this other one!.
+In this guide, I explain how to make a D.I.Y.
 Ytong nest starting from a single block!